matteggers/audisect/README.md

 - Accuracy of transcriptions: Even though Whisper is pretty good at transcribing, I have ran into issues that may alter the results of your analysis
 - Output only to CSV, I know many would like different file types
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Results
-Coming soon!
-I can't wait to share some (unsurprising) results about news broadcasts!

 <!-- CONTRIBUTING -->